GM to drop Facebook ads due to low consumer impact

-For now, these worries do not appear to be impeding strong investor demand, with Facebook Inc increasing the size of its offering by 25 percent to raise about $15 billion, a separate source told Reuters on Tuesday.

-Facebook, founded eight years ago by Mark Zuckerberg in a Harvard dorm room, is expected to start trading on the Nasdaq on Friday.
+Facebook Inc, founded eight years ago by Mark Zuckerberg in a Harvard dorm room, is expected to start trading on the Nasdaq on Friday.
+The world’s No. 1 social networking site raised its IPO price range on Tuesday, potentially giving the company a valuation of more than $100 billion.

+An executive at another large consumer products company said the issue with advertising on Facebook is nobody really knows yet if it works better than traditional media and is worth the money spent.
+“Is it just a shiny new object, or is it a real value proposition?” said the executive, who asked not to be identified.

-GM said it will still have Facebook pages, which cost nothing to create and for which it pays no fees, to market its vehicles and added that it is not unusual for it to move spending around various media outlets.
+GM said it will still have Facebook pages, which cost nothing to create, to market its vehicles.
+GM pays no fee to Facebook for its pages, which allow the automaker to reach consumers directly.

+GM said it regularly reviews how it spends its marketing budget and adjusts its approach as needed.

+“It’s not unusual for us to move our spending around various media outlets - especially with the growth of multiple social and digital media outlets,” the company said in a statement.

 “In terms of Facebook specifically, while we currently do not plan to continue with advertising, we remain committed to an aggressive content strategy through all of our products and brands, as it continues to be a very effective tool for engaging with our customers,” GM said.

-Concerns about advertising on Facebook are not confined to GM, with an executive at another large consumer products company saying it was hard to know if it is worth the money spent.

-“Is it just a shiny new object, or is it a real value proposition?” said the executive, who asked not to be identified.
+Facebook ads make up a small percentage of GM’s advertising budget, but the company said it is committed to the website to market its vehicles.

+For instance, the Facebook page for the Chevrolet Sonic small car as of 2000 GMT on Tuesday had more than 423,000 “likes.”
+The first three months of Sonic’s marketing campaign which began last October were exclusively digital, with TV ads not running until early this year.

-But Ford Motor Co said it was committed to advertising on Facebook and is boosting its spending, including ad buys.
+While GM rival Ford Motor Co said it was committed to advertising on Facebook, the social media site is just one part of the No. 2 U.S. automaker’s marketing strategy.
+Ford also is boosting its spending on Facebook, including ad buys.

 “You just can’t buy your way into Facebook,” said Ford spokesman Scott Monty.
 “You need to have a credible presence and be doing innovative things.”